DirkJanJansen/Sales-Cashregister/README.md

 Barcode labels employees included
 3 Entrance security levels

-The Project ducumentation and Instructions follows
+The Project ducumentation and Instructions follows.
+The product buttons are not yet linked, the project is still in development!